 “To try to alleviate the nerve pain, the surgeon executes the procedure with the correct intentions, directed at the right problem, but simply does not make enough room for the nerve in one place or another.
 This results in the patient having similar symptoms as they had before, and we would term this a ‘failure.'”

 A Minimally Invasive Approach to Correcting This Condition

 The spine surgeons at Texas Back Institute use a minimally invasive approach to surgery for this condition.
 Why?

 “Each patient situation is unique,” Dr. Belanger said.
 “And there will be times when there will be limited options for revising the procedure and a traditional, open surgery is all that is available.
 This sometimes involves a more invasive procedure.

 “However, there may be times when there are several strategies we could use, and we frequently choose the least-invasive approach available to us.
-Our expectation and judgement that the procedure will effectively solve the problem is our primary criteria for choosing a given approach.”
+Our expectation and judgment that the procedure will effectively solve the problem are our primary criteria for choosing a given approach.”

 Remarkable Medical Technology

 “These technologies are used in myriad ways,” Dr. Belanger said.
 “We stay current on cutting edge technology and techniques, in addition, we use other tools that may be available to us in order to do the right surgery for each patient.